Nebo15/sage/README.md

 5. Can I be absolutely sure that everything went well?

-    Unfortunately, no. As with any other distributed system, messages could be lost, network could go down, hardware could fail etc. There are no way to programmatically solve all those cases, even retrying compensations won't help in some of such cases.
+    Unfortunately, no. As with any other distributed system, messages could be lost, the network could go down, hardware could fail etc. There is no way to programmatically solve all those cases, even retrying compensations won't help in some of such cases.

 For example, it's possible that a reply from an external API is lost even though a request actually succeeded.
 In such cases, you might want to retry the compensation which might have an unexpected result.
 Best way to solve that issue is to [write compensations in an idempotent way](https://hexdocs.pm/sage/Sage.html#t:compensation/0) and to always make sure that you have proper monitoring tools in place.